KevinWolf-90/era5_QM_cor_morpho/README.md

-# Supplement: Code for ERA5 and IAGOS analysis, and along-track contrail distribution; quantile mapping bias-correction; temporal and spatial distributions of contrail formation potential and overlap; contrail climatologies, and contrail morphology.  #
+# Supplement code for ERA5 and IAGOS analysis, and along-track contrail distribution; quantile mapping bias-correction; temporal and spatial distributions of contrail formation potential and overlap; contrail climatologies, and contrail morphology.  #

 This brief documentation accompanies two manuscripts:
-1. "Correction of temperature and relative humidity biases in ERA5 by bivariate quantile mapping: Implications for contrail classification." and
+1. "Correction of temperature and relative humidity biases in ERA5 by bivariate quantile mapping: Implications for contrail classification."

+and

 2. "Distribution and morphology of non-persistent and persistent contrail formation areas in ERA5.".

 Both will be / are submitted to the journal Atmospheric Chemistry and Physics [(ACP)](https://www.atmospheric-chemistry-and-physics.net/)

 Please note.
-The code sections provided are for transparency purposes only.
-The code can only be used by others with modifications.
+The provided code sections are for traceability purposes only.
+The code can only be used by others with major modifications.
 Generated data is not provided here.

 ## Download ERA5 data ##

-ERA5 data of temperature, relative humidity, wind, and cloud fraction were download from the [ERA5 data catalog (https://doi.org/10.24381/cds.f17050d7)](https://doi.org/10.24381/cds.f17050d7).
+ERA5 data of temperature, relative humidity, wind speed, and cloud fraction were download from the [ERA5 data catalog (https://doi.org/10.24381/cds.f17050d7)](https://doi.org/10.24381/cds.f17050d7).
-Due to the distribution of IAGOS flights, the focus of the analysis is on a domain between 30N and 70N, where most of the IGAOS observations are available.
+Due to the distribution of IAGOS flights, the focus of the analysis is on a domain between 30&deg;N and 70&deg;N, where most of the IGAOS observations are available.
 These latitudes were selected similar to Petzold et al 2020.

 The data was downloaded with the following script: [ERA5_data_download.py](ERA5_data_download.py)